(Re)Imagine

 Sreeja has over 5 years of experience in economics and equity research.
 She has been with Acuity Knowledge Partners (Acuity) since 2018, providing sell-side research support to a global investment bank.
 At Acuity, she is part of the Cross-Asset Research Support team, specializing in macroeconomics research, high-frequency data tracking and financial modelling.
 Prior to joining Acuity, she worked as an equity research analyst with Zacks Research.
 Sreeja holds a Master of Science (Economics) from the University of Calcutta, India.

 A postgraduate in Economics with over 7 years of experience in economic research.
-Currently at Acuity Knowledge Partners, is Delivery Lead, supporting a leading investment bank specializing in macroeconomics research.
+Currently at Acuity Knowledge Partners, is Delivery Manager, supporting a leading investment bank specializing in macroeconomics research.
 Responsibilities broadly involve analyzing country-specific macroeconomic data, tracking macro indicator releases and their evolution.
 Debarati holds a Master of Arts (Economics) from Madras Christian College (Autonomous), India and Bachelor of Science (Economics) from the University of Calcutta, India.

 Mahesh has over 14 years of experience in commodity and macroeconomic research and has been associated with Acuity Knowledge Partners (Acuity) since September 2012.
 At Acuity, he supports a leading European investment bank’s commodity research desk in analysing commodity markets, preparing research notes and creating presentations for conferences and client interactions.
 Mahesh holds a master’s degree in Science (Energy Trading) from the University of Petroleum and Energy Studies, Gurugram, and a Bachelor of Science from Bikaner University, Bikaner.